Paste your Google Webmaster Tools verification code here

 Battlefield 1: Will We Have Bolt Action Rifles For Everyone?

-[BF1] Scopeless Bolt Action Rifles Confirmed from Battlefield
+[BF1] Scopeless Bolt Action Rifles Confirmed

 OK, we know that at least the Scout kit will be able to run basic iron sight bolt action rifles.
 The Medic may as well, as they wouldn’t really overpower the semi-auto and auto rifles they otherwise get.
 What about the other two kits?